RazanAlzahrani1/EC_EDA/README.md

 •	Matplotlib for visualize the data

-•	Datetime for working with dates
+•	Datetime for working with dates.